bowdoin-csci3225-f23/bowdoin-csci3225-f23.github.io/Projects/project2-slr.md

 * Group policy: Partner-optional

-In this project you will develop a program to compute and visualize the flooding caused by sea-level rise.
-Given a grid DEM, an SLR value and an increment, the goal is to compute the flooding incrementally, up to the given SLR value.
+In this project you will develop a program to compute and visualize the incremental flooding caused by sea-level rise.

 __Input:__
-* An elevation grid, the name of the flooded grid, an SLR value and an SLR increment
+* the name of an elevation grid, the name of the flooded grid, an SLR value and an SLR increment

-Your program will compute the flooding starting at SLR = _slr_increment_, going up by _slr_increment_, up to desired SLR value.
+Your program will read the elevation grid and compute the flooding starting at SLR = _slr_increment_, going up by _slr_increment_, up to desired SLR value.

-For example, If the SLR value is 2 and the increment value was .5, you will compute flooding for slr = .5, slr=1, slr=1.5 and slr=2.
+For example, if the SLR value is 2 and the increment value is .5, you will compute flooding for slr = .5, slr=1, slr=1.5 and slr=2.
 If the SLR value is 3 and the increment is 1, you will compute flooding for slr = 1, slr=2 and slr = 3.

-The examples assume _southport.asc_ with  SLR value = 3 and increment = 1.
+The following examples assume _southport.asc_ with  SLR value = 3 and increment = 1.

 __Output:__
 * A flooded grid